MichelleMengzhi/forensic_grographic_corrdinate_prediction/README.md

 This is the README file containing the workflow to construct this forensic geopragic cooridnate prediction pipeline.

+The workflow randomly split AADR set into 2 subsets, select AIMs based on these 2 subsets, and predict the distance from the origin by the ancestral population portion calculated, based on selected AIMs, for 100 times.
+The selected AIM set from the best set, having the smallest predicted distance from the origin, becomes the AIM set used for any new test set.
+The performance of selected AIM sets are measured by the median of distance from the origin prediction in

+using the selected AIM set from one subset in the best split set to predict the other subset;

+using either selected AIM set from one of subset in the best split set to predict a new test set (output_645);

+using leave-one-out precedure to predict the whole AADR set.

-Due to the size limitation of github, not all required input are available in *Data* directory.
+Due to the size limitation of github, not all required input are available on github.
+Some of files are in *Data* directory, and some of files are in the main directory for the consistency to the following code

 All required packages in R are listed in packages.R